rdsea/sys4bigml/tutorials/MLServing/README.md

   ...
 ```

-Then re-train the model using `pio-docker train` and `deploy` the updated model into server.
-The old model will automatically stop running service and again, we check the result using `evaluation.py`.
+Then re-train the model using `pio-docker train` and `deploy` the updated model into the server.
+The old model will automatically stop serving, and again, we check the result using `evaluation.py`.
 We can see that the prediction is improved significantly:

 ![localhost](./img/second_evaluate.png)

 ### Model replacement

-Given the IoT concept, the data may come from many different sources and its characteristics or distributions would change unpredictably, it is of great importance to monitoring the whole system then we would know when we should refresh our models or when our models can not fit the data anymore, so that we can replace them to ensure the quality of service.
+Given the IoT concept, the data may come from many different sources and its characteristics or distributions would change unpredictably, it is of great importance to monitor the whole system then we would know when we should refresh our models or when our models can not fit the data anymore so that we can replace them to ensure the quality of service.
-Hence, an elastic ML platform must be able to provide flexible services base on user's requirements about accuracy, underlying resource and so on, then it allow user to update, retrain or event replace ML model for different purposes.
+Hence, an elastic ML platform must be able to provide flexible services base on user's requirements about the accuracy, underlying resource, and so on, then it allows users to update, retrain or event replace ML model for different purposes.

-With a low dimensional model in our experience, the linear regression may apply BFGS algorithm for more efficiency and lower memory requirements.
-Hence we can replace the current model by the one implemented in folder: LR_BFGS.
-Again, we can build, train and deploy new model without interrupting current service.
+With a low dimensional model in our experience, the linear regression may apply the BFGS algorithm for more efficiency and lower memory requirements.
+Hence we can replace the current model with the one implemented in the folder: LR_BFGS.
+Again, we can build, train, and deploy a new model without interrupting the current service.

 ```bash
     $ cd ../LR_BFGS